ErlerPhilipp/dr2_logger/README.md

 ## Change Log ##

+- 1.5 (2019-10-01):
+    - Improved the automatic detection of races.
+    - Input and output IPs and ports can now be changed in the 'settings.ini'.
+    - You can now change the path for automatic session saves.
+    - The logger can now forward received UDP packages to another socket.
+This way, you can use the logger and telemetry tools at the same time.
+- 1.4 (2019-09-07):
-- 1.4 (2019-09-07): automatic detection and saving of runs, prevent crash caused by not enough data for plots
+    - Added automatic detection and saving of runs.
+    - Prevent a crash caused by not enough data for plots.
+- 1.3 (2019-09-02):
-- 1.3 (2019-09-02): keyboard I/O is now in a separate thread, current state in window title
+    - Keyboard I/O is now in a separate thread.
+    - The current state is now printed in the window title.
+- 1.2 (2019-08-25):
+    - Improved histograms.
-- 1.2 (2019-08-25): better histograms, error handling for sockets
+    - Added error handling for sockets.
-- 1.1 (2019-08-19): improved plots for suspension and rot vs susp
+- 1.1 (2019-08-19): Improved plots for suspension and rot vs susp.
-- 1.0 (2019-08-17): initial release
+- 1.0 (2019-08-17): Initial release.

 ## TODO List ##

 - put socket I/O in extra thread
-- mirror received UDP packages to another port